 The maps below illustrate progress in the states on key pro-life laws.
 FRC educates policymakers, grassroots activists, and the general public about the benefits of such laws in building a culture of life – where every human life is valued as an intrinsic good, not something whose value is conditional upon its usefulness to others or to the state.

-This map gives an overview of what laws could look like in the 50 states in the event that Roe is overturned.
-It focuses on six main categories of protections for the unborn, ranging from protecting life at conception to not protecting life at all:
+This map gives an overview of the abortion laws currently on the books in each state.
+However, state courts will decide which of these laws will ultimately be enforced.
+States with pro-life laws that are currently blocked pending litigation are displayed with orange, diagonal lines.
+This map focuses on four main categories of protections for the unborn, ranging from protecting unborn life at conception to not protecting unborn life at all:

-- Protect Unborn Life at Conception (18 states) – These laws protect unborn life from conception (these may contain exceptions for rape, incest, fetal anomaly, or the life of the mother) and come in three different forms: a law that existed prior to Roe, has been passed since Roe, or is set to go into effect in the event that Roe is overturned.
+- Protect Unborn Life at Conception (18 states) – These laws protect unborn life from conception (these may contain exceptions for rape, incest, fetal anomaly, or the life of the mother) and come in three different forms: a law that existed prior to Roe, has been passed since Roe, or was conditional upon Roe being overturned.